Friday, December 20, 2024

 *Bridge image not to scale* Barely.

 After surviving the bridge, you’ll see the majority of the seating options before you.
 If you are going to focus on the wave pool for the day, this will be a good area to set up.
 If you plan on spending most of the time chasing your little ones around the Joker Soaker, I’d recommend the seating to the left.
-Seating actually wraps around the Joker Soaker area so don’t give up on finding a shaded area.
+Seating actually wraps around the Joker Soaker area, so don’t give up on finding a shaded area.

 LEGOLAND Florida Water Park Build A Boat